valknight/tidal-desktop/README.md

 1. Open up Chrome, and head to `chrome://components`.
 Click "Check for update" under Adobe Flash Player
 2. Clone / download this repository
 3. Open up a terminal in said directory
-4. Type `cd ~/.config/google-chrome/PepperFlash/`
-5. Go into the highest version you've got, and copy `libpepflashplayer.so` to where you extracted this project
-6. Change directory to this project, and type `npm install`
+4. Change directory to this project, and type `npm install`
-7. Run `npm run build`
+5. Run `npm run build`
-8. Change directory to `build/tidal-linux-x64` and run `./tidal` - note, your working directory *has* to contain libpepflashplayer, so if you're making custom launchers, ensure this is set up right
+6. Change directory to `build/tidal-linux-x64` and run `./tidal` - note, your working directory *has* to contain libpepflashplayer, so if you're making custom launchers, ensure this is set up right

 ### FAQ